 Law firms also are paying closer attention to lawyers’ technological skills and their ability to innovate.
 One reason is that sophisticated corporate clients are demanding technological competence, recognizing that a lack of proficiency adds time and expense to legal matters.
 For example, one large company – Kia Motors America – recently began conducting “technology audits” of outside counsel to ensure they use available technology efficiently.
 (Suffolk’s Institute on Law Practice Technology and Innovation is automating and enhancing this audit at the request of our partner Casey Flaherty, the corporate counsel at Kia who developed the audit.)
 Another reason is that firms are increasingly experimenting with alternatives to the billable hour (i.e., alternative fee arrangements or AFAs, such as flat fee agreements).
 AFAs provide a stronger incentive for lawyers to be efficient, because firms make more money when their lawyers spend less (rather than more) time delivering high quality legal services.
 These efficiencies can be achieved through the appropriate use of law practice technology and other innovative practices.

-The bottom line is that Suffolk’s Legal Technology and Innovation Concentration can help students prepare for a legal industry that is going through a remarkable period of rapid change.
+The bottom line is that Suffolk’s Legal Innovation and Technology Concentration can help students prepare for a legal industry that is going through a remarkable period of rapid change.